t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 ---

 So you want to learn how to build a gadget?
-Well hopefully I can help demystifiy the process for you while we build something fun!
+Well hopefully I can help demystify the process for you while we build something fun!
 We will be building an Alexa controlled cat feeder that is going to be controlled entirely through the Alexa Gadget interface.

 ### Content